codeforamerica/denver-schedules/README.md

 ### Code

 Denver Street Sweeping is composed of an [API backend][api] and a [client front end][client].
 The API reads the data.
 The front end takes data from the API, formats it, and serves up the website.
+A commit to master triggers a build, tests, and deployment to the staging server.
+Production is hosted on github pages and can be manually deployed with a push to gh-pages branch.

 * [Continuous Integration][travis] (Travis)
 * [Staging][staging]